Light Bojack Horseman Season 4 spoilers ahead!

 "I don't think I'm allowed to be in love."

 The Netflix original animated series continues to surprise and delight fans across the globe.
-On the season finale of season 3, Todd opens up about his sexuality for the first time.
-"I’m not gay," he explains to a childhood friend.
+On the season finale of season 3, Todd opened up about his sexuality for the first time.
+"I’m not gay," he explained to a childhood friend.
 "I mean, I don’t think I am, but I don’t think I’m straight, either.
 I don’t know what I am.
 I think I might be nothing."

-Todd is an incredibly giving and selfless human being and drops whatever he's doing to help his friends, which isn't always what's best for him.
+The show could've stopped there, but instead delved even deeper into his asexuality.
+One of Todd's defining traits is his selflessness and he constantly drops whatever he's doing to help his friends, which isn't always what's best for him.
 In the beginning of Season 4, Episode 3 'Hooray!
-Todd Episode!' a frazzled Todd rushes on an orchestral performance stage, with only 16 bars left until his part, to ding his triangle at just the right moment.
+Todd Episode!' a frazzled Todd rushes onto an orchestral stage with only 16 bars left until his part.
+Just in the nick of time, he slides into his seat and dings the triangle with a huge sigh of relief.

 "His name is Todd Chavez, and he’s the most giving man the world has ever known," a lion piccolo player explains.
 "He is always helping others.
 You know, sometimes, when that triangle part is coming up, I find myself hoping he won’t show up.
 No man should be asked to give that much."

-Throughout the rest of episode, Todd is continually taken advantage of and coerced into helping everyone around him.
-Not that he minds, he's just that good of a guy.
-But when he has to talk to Bojack about his confusing relationship with a girl, Todd allows himself to pin down his sexuality, and he finally takes a moment for himself.
+Throughout the rest of the episode, Todd is continually taken advantage of and coerced into helping everyone around him (not that he minds, he's just that good of a guy).
+But when he has to talk to Bojack about his confusing relationship with an old girlfriend, Todd finally takes a moment for himself and opens up about his sexuality, marking one of TV's first coming out stories following an asexual character.

-"I think I'm asexual," Todd opens up.
+"I think I'm asexual," Todd says.
 "I'm sure you think that's weird."

 "Are you kidding?
 That's amazing," replies Bojack.